IndraGit93/Network_Modelling_Tool/README.md

 Use above Two files to configure nm_tool.

 ## Run

+nm_client is the user interface and it will initiate the traffic modelling process by sending request to  nm_tool.

+The tool calculates traffic flows and link utilizations based on the input data, generates reports and sends back to nm_client.

+Goto dir Network_Modelling_Tool/bin/

 ./nm_tool

 ./nm_client

-nm_client will initiate the traffic modelling process by sending request to  nm_tool.
-The tool calculates traffic flows and link utilizations based on the input data.
-Viewing Results:
+## Viewing Results:
 Graphical reports will be generated in file Output.html.

-This will file be automatically opened in chrome-browser of linux desktop.
+This file will be automatically opened in chrome-browser of linux desktop.

 if not opened, you can open it in any preffered browser.